 Rice is significantly different from other cereals because its cultivation requires the controlled flooding and drainage of large tracts of land.
 If rice fields are not flooded or drained at the proper time, entire rice crops can be lost.

 Once the rice seed has germinated, it will take 3–7 months for it to reach maturity.
-The colour of the rice plant then turns from green to beige, signaling harvest time.
+The colour of the rice plant then turns from green to beige, signalling harvest time.

 The outermost layer, or hull, encasing the paddy rice is inedible.
 Removing the hull (also called ëhuskí) is the first step in milling.